Luna Leederville: History

-A 3,000 seat picture garden was opened on the southern corner of the same intersection in 1935, the largest of its kind at the time, and was named 'New Oxford Beautiful'.
-As time went on, the gardens capacity shrunk to just under 2,000.
-The theatre was then owned by the Ampol Oil Company and Ralph Stewart was the operator until August 1959.
+A 3,000-seat picture garden was opened on the southern corner of the same intersection in 1935, the largest of its kind at the time, and was named New Oxford Beautiful.
+As time went on, the garden's capacity shrunk to just under 2,000.
+The theatre was then owned by Ampol and Ralph Stewart was the operator until August 1959.
 Evelyn and Bob Manorgan owned the theatre from 1959 to October 1966.
-The picture gardens closed in 1964 and an Ampol service station was built on the site by the owners.
-After Ampol sold it, the theatre was closed for two months in 1966 and then re-opened as the 'Nickelodeon'.
-Then in 1972 it was renamed the 'Olympia' and for the next seven years showed mainly Greek and Italian films, reflecting the changing local community.
+The picture gardens closed in 1964, and an Ampol service station was built on the site by the owners.
+After Ampol sold it, the theatre was closed for two months in 1966 and then re-opened as the Nickelodeon.
+Then in 1972 it was renamed the Olympia and for the next seven years showed mainly Greek and Italian films, reflecting the changing local community.